Puberty: Differences between male and female puberty

 The hormonal maturation of females is considerably more complicated than in males.
 The main steroid hormones, testosterone, estradiol, and progesterone as well as prolactin play important physiological functions in puberty.
-The production of gonadal steroids in girls starts with production of testosterone, which is typically quickly converted to estradiol inside the ovaries.
+The production of gonadal steroids in females starts with production of testosterone, which is typically quickly converted to estradiol inside the ovaries.
 However the rate of conversion from testosterone to estradiol (driven by FSH/LH balance) during early puberty is highly individual, resulting in very diverse development patterns of secondary sexual characteristics.
-Production of progesterone in the ovaries begins with the development of ovulatory cycles in girls (during the lutheal phase of the cycle), before puberty low levels of progesterone are produced in the adrenal glands of both boys and girls.
+Production of progesterone in the ovaries begins with the development of ovulatory cycles in females (during the lutheal phase of the cycle), before puberty low levels of progesterone are produced in the adrenal glands of both males and females.
 Estradiol levels rise earlier and reach higher levels in women than in men.
 While estradiol promotes growth of the breasts and uterus, it is also the principal hormone driving the pubertal growth spurt and epiphyseal maturation and closure.